CSB5/vipr/README.md

 ====

 This is a collection of scripts used for the analysis of RNA viruses.
-The main wrapper is vipr.py ("viper") which will create a makefile defining the whole pipeline and subsequently call make.
+The main wrapper is vipr.py ("Viper" written in Python though :) which will create a makefile defining the whole pipeline and subsequently call make.

 Some of these scripts are quite specific to small genomes, others you will able to reuse some of them for larger - e.g. bacterial - genomes.

-WARNING: this pipeline doesn't use a framework, has a huge dependency list and might make assumptions met only in our computing environment.
-Use at your own risk.
+*WARNING*: this pipeline doesn't use a proper framework (but is being ported to ruffus at the moment), has a huge dependency list and might make assumptions that are not met in your setup. *Use at your own risk*.

 Installation
 ------------